Mobile Surveys in the UK

 More Mobiles than People in the UK

 A study by First Direct way back in 2007 already concluded that there are more mobile phones in the UK than there are people.
 71 million handsets, or 2.5 mobiles per every adult in the UK shows the nation’s affinity to the world of cellular devices.
 In fact, according to Ofcom, 93% of adults in the UK currently own their own mobile device, with the vast majority of them using smartphones.

 Survey Companies Who Offer Mobile Surveys

 If you are interested in taking mobile surveys, check out the following companies and apply to be a panellist so that you can be available to participate in their mobile surveys.

-Take surveys on your mobile in exchange for cash paid by PayPal or for a variety of e-gift cards.
+Take surveys on your mobile in exchange for cash via PayPal or for e-gift cards.
 Open to residents 14+.

 Download the MOBROG app and earn cash taking surveys straight from your mobile.
 Open to residents 18+.

 There are a few types of mobile surveys: SMS text surveys, online mobile surveys and picture surveys.
 Each has its own features and benefits.

 As the name implies, this type of mobile survey is sent to the user by SMS text message.
 The survey is conducted purely through SMS, so no broadband connection on the user’s part is required.
 Surveys of this nature are typically short – around 5 questions or so.
 The main benefit to both the survey taker and the market research company with this survey method is that the survey taker is able to take the study immediately, without being tied to a computer.
 This allows convenience on the part of the survey taker and allows the market research company to receive results of the survey extremely quickly.
 The downside to SMS text surveys is that any type of media is not typically able to be included.
 This includes pictures, video, sounds, etc. so the survey itself is therefore only in pure text form.